 The Heiken Ashi chart eliminates this noise, which helps it smoothen the directional moves.
 As the second chart shows, there are more consecutive bars of the same color.
 This helps distinguish price movements.

 There is also a slight difference in how they use their colors.
 Heiken Ashi charts are usually blue when the price moves upwards and remain red when it goes down.
-On the other hand, traditional Japanese candles may change their color even when there are small isolated moves in the direction opposite to the trend.
+On the other hand, traditional Japanese candles may change their color even when there are small isolated moves opposite the trend.

 The reason for this particular difference is the way both types of candlestick charts are calculated.

-The fact that the methodology filters the market noise and improves trading performance may sound good on paper, but how does this really work in practice?
-To find out, we will go through some of the most popular Heiken Ashi trading strategies and analyze real examples to help you understand how to apply it for your own benefit:
+The way this methodology filters the market noise and improves trading performance may sound good on paper, but how does this really work in practice?
+To find out, we will go through some of the most popular Heiken Ashi trading strategies and analyze real examples to help you understand how to apply them for your own benefit:

 The most common application of Heiken Ashi is to identify the moment when a trend reverses and takes on a new positive/negative movement.
 Due to the mechanics of the candlestick methodology, these signals are considered very reliable.
 A trader can ride the trend and be sure that the signal is trustworthy.

-In the example below, you can see two particular moments when the candles turn from red to blue.
+The example below shows two particular moments when the candles turn from red to blue.
 The common thing in both cases is that they are followed by strong upward movements.